GMSoudersJr/timer/README.md

 ## Instructions for use
 - Begin by setting the minutes and / or seconds for recovery and activity
+  - Start button is disabled until a timer is not 00:00
-  - increase minutes and / or seconds with the ➕ button
+  - Increase minutes and / or seconds with the ➕ button
-  - decrease minutes and / or seconds with the ➖ button
+  - Decrease minutes and / or seconds with the ➖ button
 - Then click the start button.
   - The ➕ and ➖ buttons will be disabled
   - The __Activity Timer__ will begin